codr7/forthy2/README.md

 ...1 3
 ```
 ### dot-notation
-Methods and macros may be called infix by putting a `.` between first argument and operation.
+Methods and macros may be called infix by adding `.` between first argument and operation.

 ```
   35.+ 7